WellNet program and study design

 The primary outcome of interest for this study was changes in the mean PAM score between baseline and 12-months after controlling for potential baseline covariates such as age, gender, type and number chronic disease diagnosis, insurance status, median visits, and baseline PAM score.
 Secondary outcomes include: 1) changes in proportion of patients with respect to different levels of PAM and HARP’s self-management impact scale at follow-up; 2) association between PAM levels and self-management impact and readiness to change scale of the HARP risk assessment tool; 3) significant predictors of PAM scores at follow-up.

-Backward stepwise multivariate regression models were conducted to determine the predictors of PAM scores at the 12-month follow-up.
+Backward stepwise multivariate regression models were conducted to determine the predictors of PAM scores at 12-month follow-up.
 Independent baseline covariates tested against follow-up PAM scores in the univariate analysis included: age, gender, type and number chronic disease diagnosis, insurance status, median visits, and baseline PAM score.
 Any variable with p-value of <0.2 was then included in the multivariate model.
-Backward stepwise regression approach was used to reduce and create the final model while simultaneously assessing the fitness of model in order to avoid dropping of non-significant variables that may affect the model fitness.
+Backward stepwise regression approach was used to reduce and create a final model while simultaneously assessing the fitness of model in order to avoid dropping of non-significant variables that may affect the model fitness.
 The final model constitutes variables, which when excluded, cause a prominent deviance change (p < 0.05) as compared to the corresponding X2 test statistic on the relevant degrees of freedom.

 Internal consistency of pre and post PAM-13 items in this study were evaluated using Cronbach's alpha.
 R and SPSS (version 25) statistical software were used to conduct all the analyses.
 Significance level was set as 0.05 and all statistical tests were two-sided.